anananan116/TinyVLM/README.md

 # `<IMGPLH>` is the image placeholder which will be replaced by image embeddings.
 # the number of `<IMGPLH>` should be equal to the number of input images

-prompt = "Here's an image: <IMGPLH>Create a caption for this image." image = Image.open(requests.get('https://github.com/anananan116/TinyVLM/blob/main/test.png?raw=true',stream=True).raw) inputs = model.prepare_input_ids_for_generation([prompt], [image], tokenizer)
+prompt = "Here's an image:<IMGPLH>Describe this image." image = Image.open(requests.get('https://github.com/anananan116/TinyVLM/blob/main/test.png?raw=true',stream=True).raw)
+inputs = model.prepare_input_ids_for_generation([prompt], [image], tokenizer)